NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/getting_started.md

 * **Cart**: the data files that are ready for download
 * **Login**: allows authentication for access to [controlled access datasets](../../Encyclopedia/pages/Controlled_Access.md).
 Once authentication is successful, the eRA Commons username will be displayed in place of the "Login" button.
 Clicking on the username will then allow users to see which projects they have access to and to download an [authentication token](../../Data/Data_Security/Data_Security.md#authentication-tokens) for use with the [GDC Data Transfer Tool](../../Data_Transfer_Tool/Users_Guide/Getting_Started.md) and the [API](../../API/Users_Guide/Getting_Started.md).
 * **GDC Applications**: contains links to other GDC sites and applications
-* **Search**: search for projects, cases, files, genes, mutations, and annotations within the GDC Data Portal
+* **Search**: search for a single project, case, file, gene, mutation, or annotation within the GDC Data Portal

 ## Cohorts